 TUNE: Press this knob lightly so it extends.
 Turn it to choose radio stations.
-Push the knob back in when you're not using it.
+Push the knob back into its stored position when you're not using it.

-SEEK: Press the forward or backward arrow to go to the next higher or lower station.
-The sound will be muted while seeking.
-SCAN: Press one of the SEEK arrows for two seconds, and SCAN will appear on the display.
-Use SCAN to listen to stations for a few seconds.
+SEEK: Press the right or left arrow to go to the next higher or lower station.
+The sound will mute while seeking.

+SCAN: Press and hold SEEK for two seconds until SCAN appears on the display.
+SCAN allows you to listen to each station for a few seconds.
 The radio will go to a station, stop for a few seconds, then go on to the next station.
 Press SEEK again to stop scanning.
-The sound will be muted while scanning.
+The sound will mute while scanning.